 In today’s WordPress guide article, we’ll learn how to setup Instagram shopping using the WooCommerce WordPress plugin to its full potential.

-You’re exploring whether Instagram and it’s one billion users can help grow your business, right?
+You’re exploring whether Instagram and it is one billion users can help grow your business.
 If you have a WooCommerce store, you have even more Insta-opportunity: Shopping on Instagram makes it simpler than ever to move people from your photos to checkout.
 Let’s leverage the power of Shopping on Instagram for your business!

 WooCommerce Instagram Shopping Requirements